kigawas/computation-py/README.md

 I just implemented equivalent codes from chapter to chapter, those contents are:

-1. Two kinds of interpreters for a simple language
+1. Two kinds of interpreters for a simple language with a parser based on [lark](https://github.com/lark-parser/lark)

 2. Generating Python code for this language instead of Ruby (Because Python's anonymous functions are quite more limited than Ruby, there are some hacks like [Y-combinator](https://kigawas.me/posts/y-combinator-in-python/))